Paediatric Committee (PDCO)

 The Paediatric Committee was established in 2007 under the Paediatric Regulation (Regulation (EC) No 1901/2006) to improve the health of children in the European Union by promoting the development and availability of medicines for children aged 0-17 years.

-The German PDCO delegate is Dr. Sabine Scherer.
-Her representative is Dr. Yuansheng Sun from Paul-Ehrlich-Institute (PEI).
+Her representative as German PDCO delegate is Dr. Yuansheng Sun from Paul-Ehrlich-Institute (PEI).